Body-cam video shows a Louisiana trooper beat a Black man with a flashlight 18 times: ‘I’m not resisting!’

-The footage, first published Wednesday morning by the Associated Press, shows Jacob Brown, a state trooper with Louisiana State Police, run toward a scene where multiple police officers had piled on top of Bowman, attempting to arrest him.
+The footage, first published Wednesday morning by the Associated Press, shows Jacob Brown, a state trooper with the Louisiana State Police, run toward a scene where multiple police officers had piled on top of Bowman, attempting to arrest him.
 Brown then repeatedly beat Bowman with a large flashlight, yelling, “Stop resisting!”

 “I’m not resisting!”
 Bowman said multiple times.
-In the video, Bowman can be heard telling officers he was on dialysis.
+In the video, Bowman can be heard telling officers that he was on dialysis.

 Bowman, 46, ended up in the hospital with three broken ribs, a broken wrist and deep cuts to his head that required as many as nine staples, his civil attorney, Donecia Banks-Miley, told The Post.
 The AP reported that state police did not investigate the beating until more than a year after it took place.

-State police did not respond to a request for comment from The Post late on Wednesday.
+State police did not respond to a request for comment from The Post late Wednesday.
 But the agency told the AP that Brown, the trooper who is shown on camera beating Bowman, “intentionally mislabeled” his body-camera video and did not properly report his use of force against Bowman.
 The agency added that Brown “engaged in excessive and unjustifiable actions.”

 Brown, who resigned in March, has been involved in 23 use-of-force incidents since 2015, with 19 of them involving Black people, the AP reported, citing state police records.
 In Bowman’s beating, he has been charged with second-degree battery and malfeasance, according to the wire service.
 Brown’s attorney did not immediately respond to questions from The Post.